 The Chartered Institute of Taxation is another body concerned about the lack of preparedness and have also called on HMRC to delay the change by six months.
 The CIOT has said that an introduction date of 1 April 2020 would be more appropriate, allowing time for a dedicated information campaign to be operated by HMRC, with the assistance of industry and professional bodies.
 Although there was some technical guidance published by the Government on the 7 June, the CIOT say that this guidance does not provide the clarity that the industry needs and that there will be significant confusion among businesses in the early days of the change, should the implementation date not be delayed.
 The CIOT has highlighted the significant cash flow implications of the reverse charge and have pointed out that in a worst case scenario, the changes could lead to the insolvency of smaller sub-contractors.
 Further, the CIOT has stressed the importance that HMRC’s phone lines are adequately resourced to deal with the queries that will follow, considering that at the same time, HMRC will be having to deal with the implementation of Making Tax Digital, and the consequences of Brexit.

 Given the widespread concern of the lack of awareness and preparedness in the industry for the new VAT reverse charge, those affected should be familiarising themselves with the new rules and seeking advice now to try and prevent business disruption.
-Should you wish to discuss the VAT reverse charge and how these changes might impact your business, please contact Jamie Crawford or speak with a member of our tax team.
+Should you wish to discuss the VAT reverse charge and how these changes might impact your business, please contact a member of our tax team.